Readers Question: Does inflation causes unemployment?

 If an economy has a very low rate of underlying ‘core inflation’ e.g. 1%, then this is a sign that the economy is growing too slowly.
 This level of inflation means there is spare capacity and there is an output gap.
 Therefore, with slow growth, unemployment is likely to be higher.
 In this case, pursuing an expansionary monetary policy which involves a higher inflation rate could help to boost economic growth and lead to lower unemployment.

 Arguably, the ECB’s policies which have kept inflation below 2% have contributed to higher unemployment within the Eurozone.
 If they allowed a slight increase in inflation, then unemployment could fall without causing an inflationary boom.

 A key issue is what rate of inflation and economic growth causes unsustainable growth.
-If the economy experiences deflation (like in 1920s and 1930s) then a positive inflation rate will help reduce unemployment.
+If the economy experiences deflation (like in the 1920s and 1930s), then a positive inflation rate will help reduce unemployment.

 It depends on the type of inflation – Often inflation is caused by rising wages.
 If nominal wages are rising faster than inflation, then real wages are rising and consumers can afford to buy more.
 It is the growth in consumer spending which is causing inflation.

 However, if inflation is higher than nominal wages, then real wages will fall and in that case, consumer spending may fall.

 Phillips Curve: inflation-unemployment trade-off